Subscribe to Blog via Email

 OPINION.
-Sometimes when I’m searching for cancer information, I’m presented with a ‘pick-list’ of types which mostly tend to be anatomy based.
+Sometimes when I’m searching for cancer information, I’m presented with a ‘picklist’ of types which mostly tend to be anatomy based.
 I do find it annoying when I cannot find my own cancer on the list …..some respectable organisations are just not as up to date as they should be!
-I can now totally understand why so many Neuroendocrine Tumour (NET) patients have become their own advocates and why they have to shout quite loud for recognition and understanding.
+Neuroendocrine Cancer patients and advocates then have to shout quite loud for recognition and understanding.

-One of the key facets of NETs is that it is not tied to a particular part of the human anatomy.
-Unlike (say) lung cancer, where the primary is in the lung, or breast cancer where the primary can be found in the breast, neuroendocrine tumours arise from a cell type which can be present more or less anywhere in the body.
-Ignorance of this fact can at best lead to misinformation and confusion about Neuroendocrine Cancer – at worst, misdiagnosis and unnecessary treatment for something else (including a different type of cancer in the same location – see below for an example).
+One of the key facets of Neuroendocrine Neoplasms (NENs) is that they are not tied to a particular part of the human anatomy.
+Unlike (say) lung cancer, where the primary is in the lung, or breast cancer where the primary can be found in the breast, NENs arise from a cell type which can be present more or less anywhere in the body.
+Ignorance of this fact can at best lead to misinformation and confusion – at worst, misdiagnosis and unnecessary treatment for something else (including a different type of cancer in the same location – see below for an example).
 Take my own diagnosis phase.
 When I look at the radiology reports produced prior to diagnosis, there were mentions of ‘peri-aortic lymphadenopathy’, ‘mass in the small bowel mesentery’, ‘multiple liver lesions’, ‘retro-peritoneal fibrosis’, ‘extensive lymphadenopathy consistent with lymphoma or metastatic adenocarcinoma’.
 You can see from the mostly generalised wording, there was some scope for confusion given that 3 potential cancers were mentioned in one paragraph.
-However the biopsy confirmed NETs.
+However, the biopsy confirmed NETs.
 That is what is now documented, that is what I tell people I have and that is what I’m treated for.

 Take the quite recent case in the news about Wilko Johnson, a well known R&B musician who was told he had Pancreatic Cancer and would die within 10 months.
 But a friend (a doctor) became curious as to why he wasn’t dead after 10 months and why he wasn’t even feeling ill!
 It was then discovered he had a NET, i.e. he had a Neuroendocrine rather than exocrine based cancer of the pancreas.
 So he went from dying to living (albeit living with the consequences of the cancer).
-Of course the newspapers even today continue to report he has “Pancreatic Cancer”.
+Even after his sad death in 2022, the newspapers continue to report he has “Pancreatic Cancer”.
 Read his amazing story by clicking here.

 And then there is the famous Nick Robinson BBC political reporter who is frequently reported to have “Lung Cancer” when in actual fact he has Neuroendocrine Cancer with a Lung primary.
 Read his story by clicking here.